GeekyDeaks/g29-load-cell/README.md

 the model for the load cell holder that mounts into the pedal frame and [stl/dual_spacer.stl](stl/dual_spacer.stl) contains the model for the small spacer that sits between the two cells.

-NOTE: this model will not fit inside the stadard pedal case
+NOTE: this model will not fit inside the stadard pedal case.
+It is also tricky to get the case assembled without the cells falling out!

 # G29 brake levels